jbeda/laser-topo/README.md

 ## Convert to SVG

 ### Try 1: Kartograph [deprectated]
-Kartograph is deprecated but super easy to use and goes directly
+Kartograph is deprecated but super easy to use and goes directly to SVG.
+The "program" is also a JSON file.

 ```bash
 # Convert to SVG